tencentyun/intlcloud-documents/yehe_doc/计算和容器/专用宿主机/产品简介/地域与可用区_intl_en.md

 ### Characteristics

-Tencent Cloud services in the same VPC are interconnected via the private network, which means they can communicate using [private IPs](https://intl.cloud.tencent.com/document/product/213/5225), even if they are in different AZs of the same region.
+Tencent Cloud services in the same VPC are interconnected via the private network, which means they can communicate using [private IPs](https://intl.cloud.tencent.com/document/product/213/5225), even if they are in different availability zones of the same region.
 >?
 Private network interconnection refers to the interconnection of resources under the same account.
 Resources under different accounts are completely isolated on the private network.
 >

 <span id="MainlandChina"></span>
 ## China